fhircat/CORD-19-on-FHIR/README.md

 ### LitCovid Dataset

 [LitCovid](https://www.ncbi.nlm.nih.gov/research/coronavirus/) is a curated literature hub for tracking up-to-date scientific information about the 2019 novel Coronavirus.
 It is the most comprehensive resource on the subject, providing a central access to 3207 (and growing) relevant articles in PubMed.
+We have produced a linked version of the dataset.
 A number of **sparql queries** to identify the instances of different data types are aviable at [here](https://github.com/fhircat/CORD-19-on-FHIR/wiki/LitCovid-Dataset).

 - Species	34,945
 - Disease	29,106